 Install ADB and Fastboot

-- Install Using the Minimal ADB and Fastboot Installer
+- Visit the XDA thread for Minimal ADB and Fastboot Tools

 As you can see, the actual tutorial here is very simple and this is thanks to the XDA Recognized Contributor that goes by the name Shimp208.
 If you look in the folder that this installer creates, you will not only see the ADB.exe and Fastboot.exe files, but you also see about a dozen or so other files that allow these files to work properly.
 I give all the credit to this Android community member and if this installer helps you in any way, I am sure that he would appreciate a donation.
 The source thread to his project is linked at the bottom of this article and you can find the link to donate to him there.